Walidpur: History

 Mulla Mahmud jaunpuri who was best known for their contribution in philosophy, their grave was situated in this area, according to Islamic scholar their philosophy book was famous among English and Arabic philosophers, etc.

 There are many Madersa, temples, Majid situated.
 In 1909 a Madersa was founded by Miya ji Ziyaul Allah today that Madersa is named Noor ul Islam i.e. light of Islam, In starting all, caste and creed people like to study here, but nowadays there are many primary schools, Madersa are running like Madersa Jamia Rahmania, Madersa Kamiliya, Madersa Mansurul uloom, Madersa Rahimia, Madersa Talimul quraan, BSRK, BRK, Arjun girls Degree College, kids Harbour international school etc. Now the qasba is developing fastly.

 The main occupations of this area is weaving (Bunayi), handloom, power loom practised, nowadays some people are going Saudi Arabia, Kuwait, Oman for their livelihood.
 There are many personalities appeared as gem which mentioned above such as Maulana Kamil sahab, Sufi Jaan Mohammad sahab, Mulla Jaunpuri, garam diwan, etc. The first chairman selected by people was Shamima Ali who played a major role to enlight development in walidpur, now this qasba is progressing day by day under the guidance of elected candidates, Madhav Das baba is a famous temple among Hindu culture which is situated Mathiya near primary school, according to Hindu belief system on Madhav Das baba temple every oath/wish become fulfill, it is a best example of unity, some famous dishes belong to this qasba that is imerti, which is taken by neighbouring city people like Mau, azamgarh varansi, Muradabad, Aligadh, Lucknow, etc.

 Geography

 Walidpur Bhira is a town area situated in Mohammadabad Gohana Tehsil, Mau District, Uttar Pradesh, India, with the postal code 276405.
-The town lies on the banks of the Tons River, which borders it on multiple sides, providing a natural geographic boundary.
+The town lies on the banks of the Tamsa River, which borders it on multiple sides, providing a natural geographic boundary.
 Administratively, it is part of the Mohammadabad Gohna Assembly constituency (355) and the Ghosi Parliamentary constituency (18).

 Ms. Sawittiri Devi, wife of Late Sanjai Gupta, was elected as the Second Chairperson of the Town Area Committee, Walidpur Bhira, on 13 May 2023.
 She was elected with a total of 4,004 votes, and her tenure will continue until 2027.
-The First Chairperson of the Town Area Committee was Ms. Shamima Ali, wife of Muhammad Ali, who held office for the term 2017–2022.
+The First Chairperson of the Town Area Committee was Ms. Shamima Ali, wife of Muhammad Ahmad (Ali), who held office for the term 2017–2022.